Skip to main content

 To power the motor controller - this point shares similarities with the previous one.
 Laboratory power supplies are generally not intended for energy absorption; they can only provide power.
 When the controller is instructed to brake the motor, it attempts to store energy in the laboratory power supply, which lacks the capability to absorb it.
 Consequently, this results in overvoltage and typically leads to damage to the controller and/or the power supply.
 This applies to all commonly used power supply types, not just laboratory power supplies.

-Controller as VCU
+Controller as a VCU

 The primary function of the motor controller has been described in the previous chapter.
 However, the controller also includes inputs and outputs to ensure its functionality.
 These interfaces can complement the primary function, allowing the controller to serve as the central vehicle control unit (VCU).
 User inputs are processed and evaluated directly by the controller, followed by the execution of the desired actions.
 This approach eliminates the need for an additional VCU unit and reduces overall costs.